InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/index.md

 The **Examples** section provides simple demonstrations of how to achieve common tasks.

-The **Building** section details the processing of building your itk.js application with Node.js.
+The **Building** section details the processing of building your itk-wasm application with Node.js.